James-Montgomery/team_standards/README.md

 * A  one sentence project description with the name of the team owning the repo is added in the repo description.
 * Repos will include at least 3 topic tags.
 * Set an SLA for reviews.
+* Branch protections are added to ensure proper branching strategies and PRs
+* [Semantic versioning](https://devhints.io/semver) using git tagging and releases

 ### Setting Up a Project <a name="setup"></a>